mobergd/DiNT/README.md

   user@login:$ make
   ```

-(Note: cmake option currently under development for v2.0, not guaranteed to work)
+(Note: cmake option currently not supported for v2.0, not guaranteed to work)